dngulin/oblivion-remastered-cvars/README.md

 The `gather.py` script collects variables set by different quality levels and outputs them in the `ini` format.
 Every entry has the format: `Variable.Name=LOW; (LOW/MEDIUM/HIGH/ULTRA)`.

 Script output is saved as `GatheredQualitySettings.ini`.
-But because of the game scalaility group configuration it contains duplicated entries in different categories.
+But because of the game scalability group configuration it contains duplicated entries in different categories.

 The `DeduplicatedQualitySettings.ini` is a cleaned output version (without duplicated variables and scalability group settings).
 It gives a good overview of actual quality settings and can be used as a template for custom graphics settings.